roxannesyombua/RentPaymentVerificationApp/README.md

 Roxanne Syombua (https://github.com/roxannesyombua)

 ## Description
-This repository contains code for an app that contains tenant profiles and aids in verification of rent payments
+This repository contains code for an app that contains tenant profiles and aids in update of rent payments.

 ## Live Site
 https://github.com/roxannesyombua/RentPaymentVerificationApp.git